What is a Partnership Capital Account?

 Analysis of partner’s capital accounts: Form 1065 Schedule M-2

 In some limited circumstances, a partnership will not have to complete Form 1065 Schedule M-2.
-There is no need to complete this form if all of the following requirements are met:
+A partnership generally must complete Schedules L, M-1, and M-2 unless it meets all four small-partnership criteria for the year:

 • The partnership’s total receipts were less than $250,000 for the tax year.